dkd/paymill-ruby/README.md

 # Paymill

-A ruby wrapper for the paymill api.
+A ruby wrapper for the Paymill API.

 ## Installation